 January 2009: Around Your Garden

-- Editor's Pick―Has yard work taken a toll on your skin?
-Try some of the Earth-friendly products from Burt's Bees to hydrate, repair, and protect your skin.
-Look for them at a drugstore, or visit www.burtsbees.com for a store locator.
+Has working in your garden taken a toll on your skin?
+Try some of the Earth-friendly products from Burt's Bees.
+Use them to hydrate, repair, and protect your skin.
+Look for them at your local drugstore, or visit www.burtsbees.com for a store locator.